pythonexcels/pythonexcels.github.io/_posts/2009-10-12-Mapping-Excel-VB-Macros-to-Python.md

 Source for the program make15x15.py and data text file are available at [http://github.com/pythonexcels/examples](http://github.com/pythonexcels/examples)

-Originally posted on October 12, 2009 / Updated September 27, 2019
+Originally posted on October 12, 2009 / Updated November 1, 2022